Shahir-47/Weather-Whiz/README.md

 - **Prettier**: The application uses Prettier to format the JavaScript code.

-- **OpenWeather API**: The application uses the OpenWeather API to get weather data for different locations.
+- **Weather API**: The application uses the Weather API to get weather data for different locations.

 - **Mapbox API**: The application uses the Mapbox API to display autocomplete suggestions.